eggheads/eggdrop/doc/sphinx_source/coreDocs/transfer.rst

   set copy-to-tmp 0
     Enable this setting if you want to copy files to a temporary location before sending them.
 This might be useful for file stability, but if your directories are NFS mounted, it's a pain.
-For big files or if you're low on disk space, you may also want to keep this set to 0.
+Setting this to 1 is not advised for big files or if you're low on disk space.

   set xfer-timeout 30
     Set here the time (in seconds) to wait before an inactive transfer